|This is my contribution to ABC Wednesday and for Round Ten I am focusing on people from the past, some famous, others

 He was born in 1890 in Droylsden, not far from where I live now.

 He was the second child of Samuel and Mary Louisa Pollitt, both committed socialists and members of the Independent Labour Party.
 They gave him the political literacy to express himself about the social injustice he saw around him in industrial Manchester.

 In 1919 he was involved in the ‘Hands off Russia’ campaign to protest at western interference in the Russian Civil War and joined Sylvia Pankhurst’s Workers Socialist Federation, later to become the British Section of the Third International.

-Pollitt joined the Communist Party in 1920 and, in 1925, he was one of twelve members convicted under them Incitement to Mutiny Act 1797 and sentenced to a year in prison.
+Pollitt joined the Communist Party in 1920 and, in 1925, he was one of twelve members convicted under the Incitement to Mutiny Act 1797 and sentenced to a year in prison.

 In 1929, he was elected General Secretary, a post he would hold until 1956, apart from a brief interruption during World War II.
-He had welcomed the declaration of war on Germany and was forced to resign as this ran contrary to line coming out of Moscow.
+He had welcomed the declaration of war on Germany and was forced to resign as this ran contrary to the line coming out of Moscow.
 Pollitt resumed his post after Russia entered the war in 1941.